Raabi91/moonraker-telegram/docs/FAQ.md

 After editing the config reboot your machine.

+## New variables are not displayed in my config?

+this is normal because moonraker-telegram accesses a sample config in the background. if you want to change a variable just copy the appropriate variable from [telegram_config.md](https://github.com/Raabi91/moonraker-telegram/blob/main/docs/Telegram_config.md).
+Then copy it into your config and change the value.

 ## How to send your own custom messages via Klipper shell plugin

 First of all you need to install the shell plugin for Klipper.